isomerpages/moe-sengkangsec/_character-and-citizenship-ed/CCE/Sexuality Education.md

 12. Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable here [Annex B](/files/CCE/2023%20SEd%20E%20Annex%20B%20Teens%20Programme%20and%20Opt%20out%20form.pdf).
 The completed form is to be submitted by 06/02/2023.

-13. Parents can contact Mdm Wee Shen Sze, the programme co-ordinator in school at 63887258 for discussion or to seek clarification about the school’s Sexuality Education programme
+13. Parents can contact Mdm Wee Shen Sze, the programme co-ordinator in school at 63887258 for discussion or to seek clarification about the school’s Sexuality Education programme.